sitespeedio/dashboard.sitespeed.io/README.md

 ## Setup

-On our server we clone this repo but you should clone your owm :)
+On our server we clone this repo but you should clone your own :)
 ```
 git clone https://github.com/sitespeedio/dashboard.sitespeed.io.git
 ```